Seafarm is a project at the Swedish west coast, cultivating seaweeds and developing a sustainable system for their use as a renewable resource.

-The first case study focusses on Lysekil municipality in Sweden, in particular to the opportunities of marine aquaculture in collaboration with Sven Lovén Centres for Marine Infrastructure in Kristineberg and Tjärnö.
+The students projects focussed on Lysekil municipality, in particular to the opportunities of marine aquaculture in collaboration with Sven Lovén Centres for Marine Infrastructure in Kristineberg and Tjärnö.
 The municipality strategy envisions the marine research stations as hubs for innovation in the marine sector.
 The cultivation of seaweed, oysters and sea cucumbers e.g. provide potential for new materials and food products.
-Seaweed also remediates eutrophication by removing excess nutrients from the sea, it de-acidifies water and provides habitat for marine species countering anthropogenic effects.
-Case study utilizes design to create scenarios as well as concrete proposals for the region.
-The case study started with a ten-day workshop at Kristineberg marine research station with Master degree students from Aalto University in February 2019.
+Seaweed also remediates eutrophication by removing excess nutrients from the sea and provides habitat for marine species.
+The projects utilized design to create scenarios as well as concrete proposals for the region.

 Boat trip with students at Tjärnö seaweed farm